 In workshops, I often to turn to the research of John Hattie and his Visible Learning work to guide my pursuit of answers to questions.
 Hattie's Visible Learning research tells us what works best regarding learning acceleration and achievement.
 When we look closely at this metanalysis, the answers reveal themselves.

 Culled from Visible Learning for Literacy research, I have created several free OnDemand video resources that unpack which exact strategies create surface, deep, and transfer literacy skills.
-To view these OnDemands for free on Keep Indiana Learning, click on the links to each:
+Explore multiple literacy OnDemands for free on Keep Indiana Learning.

 But, all of these session (while yes, I recommend them as I created them!) are longer (30-45 minutes in length) and really ask you to put your lesson design hats on.
 While they are the bigger answer to the question, they don't provide you with an immediate "What do I do RIGHT NOW?" answer for those moments when you are mid-lesson, mid-check, mid-sentence...and you see and hear the looks of confusion.